ImMrKDA/EyeBombingSP/EYE BOMBING - SUMMATIVE PRESENTATION.md

 My personal definition would be that Eyebombing is the art of being able to visualise a face or facial features in an animated object.

 With that being said, I'm going to include in this document two visual perception principles that I had to do research on with two classmates.
-I want to talk about this helped me a lot when I was working on taking pictures for the Eyeboming project.
+I want to talk about this because I find it quite interesting and it helped me a lot when I was working on taking pictures for the Eyeboming project.

 **Two visual perception principles:**
 * Similarity.
 Smilarity is the state or fact of being similiar, a similar feature or aspect.

 Here we've got an example: